 These are display items or can be used as a supplement to a tobacco prevention presentation.
 If used in a presentation, tell participants that these are the effect of spit tobacco in your mouth.
 Your gums recede, your teeth rot and you may get cancer anywhere the tobacco juices touches – even down to your stomach!How to count this Commotion: Count one Commotion for every table your Crew has with this display.

 Earn commotion points when local media completes an article or covers events and activities about your Crew.
 How to count this Commotion: Count one Commotion for every time your Crew has an article or news coverage.

 |Not As Wacko As Tobacco Selfie||

 For this commotion find a sheet or a pillow case that a smoker/smokers have used over the years that is stained by the breath of the user.
 The sheet even if it is a colored one will show the yellow color from the tobacco use.
-Explain to the participants that this is another example of what smoking does in addition to staining the fingers or teeth.
+Create a display showing that this is another example of what smoking does in addition to staining the fingers or teeth.
 How to count this Commotion: Count one Commotion for every display your Crew creates.

 Hold up the regular Oreo cookie and ask everyone if they look like Oreos.
 Talk about how the white creamy filling is what makes the cookies so special.
 As you take the cookie apart, explain that this is the way you like to eat Oreos: to take the cookie apart and eat the middle first.
 As you open the cookie look out at the audience.
 Tell the audience the center of the cookie reminds you of a big shiny smile.
 Hold the cookie up and talk about how we try to keep our teeth looking just like the inside of this white Oreo cookie.
 Talk about all the products on the market to keep our teeth white and healthy (i.e. expensive whitening treatments and special toothpastes).
 Explain that as a society we spend millions each year on dental care, because we are so conscious of our teeth's appearance.